 PERSONAL TIME

 Employees working at least 20 hours per week are eligible for paid personal time, effective date of hire.
-Three (3) personal days per year are granted on the first of January, and new hires will be prorated based on date of hire.
-This time is non-accumulative therefore; personal time balance at the end of the year will be converted to the sick time accrual bank.
-Converting personal time to sick time will not increase the maximum sick time accrual above 1320 hours
+Four (4) personal days per year are granted on the first of January, and new hires will be prorated based on date of hire.
+This time is non-accumulative, therefore; personal time balance at the end of the year will be converted to the sick time accrual bank.
+Converting personal time to sick time will not increase the maximum sick time accrual above 1400 hours.

 BEREAVEMENT LEAVE